 I’m still enjoying my rain barrel its proved especially handy since we built the greenhouse.
 Today I realized most of you don’t even know I have a rain barrel because I posted about it way back in 2009.
 Check out the blast from the past below.

 So we did.
-We’ve been having monsoon weather here-it’s rained more days than not in the last 2 weeks.
+We’ve been having monsoon weather here.
+It’s rained more days than not in the last two weeks.
 During one of the breaks The Deer Hunter installed the barrel.
 He diverted the gutter pipe into the top of the barrel;

 inserted a spigot in the bottom of the barrel; and

-When Granny was growing up-they didn’t live close to a suitable source of water for washing clothes-so her mother saved rain water to do her washing with (there were 9 children-can you imagine the washing?).
-I recall David Templeton writing about his mother and sisters using rain water for washing clothes-and for washing their hair.
+When Granny was growing up they didn’t live close to a suitable source of water for washing clothes so her mother saved rain water to do her washing with (there were 9 children can you imagine the washing?).
+I recall Blind Pig Reader David Templeton writing about his mother and sisters using rain water for washing clothes and for washing their hair.
 What about you-ever saved rain water?
 What did you use it for?